araffin/srl-zoo/README.md

     return f(input, weight, bias)
 RuntimeError: cuda runtime error (2) : out of memory at /b/wheel/pytorch-src/torch/lib/THC/generic/THCStorage.cu:66

+SOLUTION 1: CUDA_VISIBLE_DEVICES – Masking GPUs

+CUDA_VISIBLE_DEVICES=0,1	Devices 0 and 1 will be visible
+NOTE: DO NOT USE 2 if you only have two devices, because it will use your CPU and freeze all your computer!

 SOLUTION: change batchsize to 60 in GPUs with little memory.
+TODO:  a solution could be using both gpu 0 and 1  at the same time

 2. File "main.py", line 240, in learn